golemfactory/golem-docs/src/pages/docs/creators/ray/conversion-to-ray-on-golem-tutorial.md

 ---
 description: example of a little bit more sophisticated Ray on Golem usage
-title: Practical bridge simulation tutorial
+title: Converting a real-life use case to Ray on Golem
 type: example
 ---

-# Practical bridge simulation tutorial
+# Converting a real-life use case to Ray on Golem
-This tutorial explains step-by-step how to parallelize an example bridge-themed app, set Ray on Golem cluster up, run the app on the cluster, and finally stop the cluster.
+This tutorial explains step-by-step how to parallelize an example app, set Ray on Golem cluster up, run the script on the cluster, and finally stop the cluster.

 The parallelization part is also explained in our PoC demo video